-Deputy shooting at Tennessee hotel leaves 1 dead
+Police agency: 1 dead in deputy shooting at Tennessee hotel

 MEMPHIS, Tenn.
-(AP) — Authorities are investigating a fatal shooting involving sheriff’s deputies at a Tennessee hotel.
+(AP) — Authorities say a man has been killed in a shooting involving sheriff’s deputies outside a Tennessee hotel.

-Tennessee Bureau of Investigation spokesman Josh DeVine said one person was killed in the shooting involving Shelby County Sheriff’s Office deputies at a hotel in Memphis.
+Tennessee Bureau of Investigation spokesman Josh DeVine said Shelby County Sheriff’s Office deputies were involved in a shooting about 3:30 p.m.
+Thursday in the hotel parking lot in Memphis.
+He says no officers were injured.

 Sheriff’s office spokesman Anthony Buckner said the deputies were at the hotel serving a warrant for a wanted person.

+The TBI, the state’s police agency, says in a statement that a man saw deputies approaching and reportedly fired on them.
+The agency says at least two deputies returned fire, hitting the man, who wasn’t immediately identified.

 Most Read Nation & World Stories